GPC Covid19 – July 2020

 There may be a charge for a telephone consultation ranging up to the usual GP fee for the time spent with you.
 Some patients will qualify for bulk billing.
 Please see the link to our fees information brochure.

 The Health Department is advising ‘flu shots for more people than usual to avoid the double whammy of a ‘flu infection plus Covid19.
-Call Reception to arrange your vaccine today.
+We have plenty of vaccine so just call Reception to arrange your vaccination today.

-We would like to continue to stress how important it is to continue to look after your health – mind and body – during these times.
-Many people are feeling and showing the signs of strain of these prolonged restrictions.
-For everyone, more than ever, regular exercise, a healthy diet and keeping in touch safely with your family and friends are fundamental to being able to cope with the strangeness and pressures of the new situation.
+We would like to continue to stress how important it is to continue to look after your health- mind and body– during these times even post lockdown.
+Many people are still feeling and showing the signs of strain of the prolonged restrictions, financial pressures and changes to work place arrangements.
+For everyone, more than ever, regular exercise, a healthy diet, relaxation and keeping in touch with your family and friends are fundamental to maintaining your health.

 As mentioned previously we are absolutely committed to keeping the practice as safe as possible for you and our staff.
-This includes continued screening questions, asking everyone to wait outside or in your car if possible.
-We will come and get you or call you when it is time to be seen.
-Between every consultation surfaces in the rooms are being thoroughly cleaned.
-The rest of the practice is being cleaned regularly throughout the day.
-Our staff will continue to wear masks or other protective face coverings – all part of keeping you and us healthy.
-Please consider bringing your own mask to wear in the practice.
+This includes a number of screening questions which most of us are familiar with now but which we are required to continue to ask on every visit to the practice.
+If there are already the prescribed number of patients waiting inside the practice we will ask you to wait outside or in your car if you’d prefer.
+We will come and get you or call you when its time to be seen.
+Between every consultation surfaces in the rooms are being thoroughly cleaned by the clinicians.
+At present, between 1pm and 2pm, the phones are switched over to a messagebank.
+In this period the staff can more thoroughly clean both the waiting and consulting rooms.
+Our staff are wearing scrubs (colour coded!) and will continue to wear masks or other protective face coverings – all part of keeping you and us healthy.

 We love receiving your questions or requests via email.
 For example, emailing your request for a prescription or referral is an option… firstname.lastname@example.org.
 Please put your name, date of birth and best contact number on the email so we can be sure we know exactly who you are.
 We may not get back to you on the same day so please call us if you question is urgent .

-Continue to stay safe by social distancing and good hand hygiene and stay in touch as we’re here to help you.
-Your care starts with a conversation.
+Continue to stay safe by social distancing and good hand hygiene and stay in touch because your care starts with a conversation.

 Welcome to General Practice Cremorne